EnricoMi/publish-unit-test-result-action/README.md

 ![annotations example changed files](misc/github-pull-request-changes-annotation.png)

+***Note:** Annotations for test files are only supported when test file paths in test result files are relative to the repository root.
+Use option `test_file_prefix` to add a prefix to, or remove a prefix from these file paths.
+See [Configuration](#configuration) section for details.*

 ***Note:** Only the first failure of a test is shown.
 If you want to see all failures, set `report_individual_runs: "true"`.*

 ### GitHub Actions job summary